anargham14/anarghamondal/_pages/research.md

 title: "Research Interests"
 author_profile: true
 ---
+"It is wrong to think that the task of physics is to find out how nature *is*.
+Physics concerns what we can *say* about nature " - *Niels Bohr*

 I haven't boiled down to a particular stream of research yet, but broadly they relate to large-scale structure formation in the universe and a bit of astroparticle physics.